zzplm/RLAP/README.md

 ## Reproducibility Statement

 ### Code Availability
-All code is provided in **Jupyter notebook format** within this repository.
-The notebooks include detailed annotations, enabling readers to follow the implementation easily.
-We have also added an extended **README** file that offers further explanations and experiment-specific details.
+  All code is provided in **Jupyter notebook format** within this repository.The notebooks include detailed annotations, enabling readers to follow the implementation easily.We have also added an extended **README** file that offers further explanations and experiment-specific details.

 ### Experimental Setup
-We provide three independent experiments based on different datasets: **MNIST**, **CIFAR-10**, and **Speech Commands**.
-While the overall methodology is consistent with *Figure 1 (page 8)* of the paper, the training and attack configurations differ across datasets due to variations in dataset size and characteristics.
+  We provide three independent experiments based on different datasets: **MNIST**, **CIFAR-10**, and **Speech Commands**.While the overall methodology is consistent with *Figure 1 (page 8)* of the paper, the training and attack configurations differ across datasets due to variations in dataset size and characteristics.

 - **MNIST**: lightweight experiment for quick validation.
 - **CIFAR-10** and **Speech Commands**: main experiments reported in the manuscript, demonstrating the effectiveness of our method.